-Reduced pressure backflow devices have the lowest risk of human error and can provide consistent and constant protection while attached to the hydrant.
+Reduced pressure backflow assemblies protect the drinking water from high health hazards that may potentially contaminate the distribution system.
 A reduced pressure backflow device is required for all connections to a hydrant to protect Denver Water’s distribution system from potential contamination per the Denver Water backflow hydrant use policy.

 Per state of Colorado drinking water regulations, backflow assemblies must be tested annually by a certified backflow tester.
 In order to obtain a permit for hydrant use, the applicant must provide a valid backflow test report is required for both permit application and annual renewal.

 Permits must be on site when meter is in use.
 Copies can be made and kept in trucks for easy access.